iterative/dvc.org/content/docs/studio/user-guide/model-registry/use-models.md

 Prerequisites:

-- Model stored with DVC with S3 or Azure [remote].
+- Model stored with DVC with S3, Azure, http or https [remote].
 - The DVC Studio project you like to download your model from needs access to your [remote storage credentials].
 - Access to your [DVC Studio Access token].